skymemoryGit/Thesis/README.md

 # Tesi
 16-12-2022<br />
 THE END <br />
-In memory of two years at the University of Padua studying cybersecurity master's degree.
+In memory of my two years studying cybersecurity at the University of Padua after I graduated from my bachelor's degree in software engineering in Covid-19 period.

 <pre>
 再见 青春<br />